erichong1/culturemeshFFB/README.md

 **!!
 Important !!**

+We are currently using Python 3.6.1 to run the app.

 Because Facebook Free Basics strives to provide services to a very wide range of phones and data plans, the mobile website needs to function properly without: